zaiisao/Documentation/en/Video/mediaplayer_audiomac.md

 **1. Preparation**

 - Download and unzip Agora Native SDK.
 See the **Video SDK** in [SDK Downloads](https://docs.agora.io/en/Agora%20Platform/downloads).
-- Make sure you have completed the integration of the Agora Native SDK, as described in [Integrated Client](../../en/Video/mac_video.md).
+- Make sure you have completed the integration of the Agora Native SDK, as described in [Integrate Client](../../en/Video/mac_video.md).
 - Download and unzip the MediaPlayerKit folder.

 **2. Create a project**

-<div class="alert warning"> <li> In this step, you should continue to integrate MediaPlayerKit projects based on existing project that has integrated the Agora Native SDK, rather than creating a new project from scratch. <li>This step shows you how to create a new project, you can skip it if you don't need this reference.</div>
+<div class="alert warning"> <li> In this step, you should continue to integrate MediaPlayerKit projects based on an existing project that has integrated the Agora Native SDK, rather than creating a new project from scratch. <li>This step shows you how to create a new project, you can skip it if you don't need this reference.</div>

 - Open Xcode, **Create a new Xcode project**.
 - On the **Choose a template for your new project** page, select **macOS** and **cocoa App** under Application, and click **Next**.